 Seniors and COVID-19

-Preparedness for People with Parkinson’s
+COVID-19 and People with Parkinson’s

 - Carry hand sanitizer.
 When in public spaces use an alcohol-based hand sanitizer that contains at least 60% alcohol.